48 Comments

 Sometimes.

 You need to consider a child’s age and developmental stage.
-We don’t read a two-year old the original Rapunzel where the prince is blinded and bloodied because the child won’t understand it anyway.
-Use your judgement as a parent.
-Let your children use their judgement, too — they’ll be able to say if they think the story is too scary or not.
+We don’t read a two-year-old the original Rapunzel where the prince is blinded and bloodied because the child won’t understand it anyway.
+Use your judgment as a parent.
+Let your children use their judgment, too — they’ll be able to say if they think the story is too scary or not.

 You need to consider time of day to read the fairy tales.
 Perhaps some fairy tales aren’t meant to be bedtime stories.
 So, read them at lunch!